httpdss/deam/README.rst

 New in 0.6.2
 ============
 - added alert support.
-If set to True, every time a repository is created for an application, deam will issue an alert, advising you to add the new app path to the python path.
+If set to True, every time a repository is created for an application, deam will issue an alert, advising you to add the new app path to the python path.˝

 New in 0.6.1
 ============